eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 the Relying Party's website using a browser on their device.
 The website may provide an option for the User to present attributes from their Wallet Unit, typically via a button or similar interface.
-When the User selects this option, the browser prompts the User for permission to connect to the Wallet Unit.
+When the User selects this option, the browser may ask the User for permission to initiate the presentation flow.
 Upon granting permission, the Relying Party Instance sends a presentation request compliant with the OpenID4VP specification to the browser via the Digital Credentials API.
 The browser, working in tandem with the device's operating